 At work, Montgomery Ward had been purchasing and giving away coloring books each year for Christmas, and this year they decided to make their own to save money.
 They approached Bob May and asked him to write a story.

-Bob thought of his own life—always feeling different, always feeling like you can’t get ahead.
+Bob thought of his own life—he had always felt different, like he couldn’t get ahead.
 He associated with the story of the ugly duckling.
 Drawing on these powerful emotions, but fueled by the belief in the hidden value within each of us, he wrote the story of a cast away, misfit reindeer.

-Originally named Rollo, then Reginald, Bob finally settled on Rudolf.
+Originally named Rollo, then Reginald, Bob finally settled on Rudolph.
 He tested it on his 4-year-old daughter, who loved it.

 The illustrations gave life to the story, and it was quickly approved for distribution.

-Post-war demand for licensing the Rudolf character was enormous, but while May was the creator, he held no copyright and received no royalties.
+Post-war demand for licensing the Rudolph character was enormous, but while May was the creator, he held no copyright and received no royalties.

 Finally, a major publisher approached Montgomery Ward wanting to purchase rights to print an updated version of the story.
 Knowing that May was deeply in debt from Evelyn’s medical bills, Montgomery Ward’s corporate president, Sewell Avery, turned the copyright over to May in January 1947 in an unprecedented gesture of generosity.